navrasX/Validation-form/README.md

 Ideally it will change the text content of the buttom to help the user figure out which field is wrong or missing without adding a new text element.

-All of this should be accomplished without needing to click the button; the idea is for it to change dinamically  as the user is typing and filling the fields.
+All of this should be accomplished without needing to click the button;
+the idea is for it to change dinamically as the user is typing and filling the fields.
 For instance, if the user gets the email right but he missed the code (còdigo), the buttom would suggest to take a look at the code field.

+-------------One-field-validation--------------

+While the original idea sounded cool in my mind to play around and do something "different" as an exercise, I realized it was not practical or convenient at all for a good user experiencee, due to the fact that several errors in different fields would not be properly displayed or helpful to the user to noticed in which fields user put the wrong data.

+This said, my next approach is to make something "useful" first, then I will play around that usefulness to see what kind of stuff would come out of it.